Transparency in Supply Chain (TISC) Statement

 2. Sun Chemical Corporate Structure

 This TISC Statement covers the steps taken by specific Group companies to ensure that slavery and human trafficking is not occurring in those businesses.
-Those companies are Sun Chemical Ltd. and its subsidiaries.
-However, it also reflects the Group-wide approach to slavery and human trafficking and the seriousness with which the Group takes it responsibilities in relation to such issues.

 3. Policies